doicm/WOFFMRandomizer/README.md

 that can be obtained between the arena and intervention quests.
 NPC quests are not included.
 Repeat attempts are not included.
 This also includes the Tama quest. ??? mementos are no longer hidden.
+- **Randomize Mirage Stats:** This randomizes the stats and growths that each mirage has.
+This may affect enemies as well as mirage allies.
+This only randomizes HP, Str, Def, Mag, MDef, and Agi.

 There are also the following features for QoL or for fun: